sdziallas/comp55/docs/labs/13-Refact.md

 Once you have finished reading these questions, you can now download and take a program to try to do some refactoring:

-Your goal is for the rest of class to take these rules and to look over [the project that I've given you](http://go.djosv.com/refactorlab), and by the deadline come up with a refactored solution that still works.
+Your goal for the rest of class is to take these rules and apply them to [the project that I've given you](http://go.djosv.com/refactorlab), and by the deadline come up with a refactored solution that still works.
 **Don't spend your time playing and exploring the game**, but rather reading the code and making changes.
 This isn't as much about testing and looking for bugs or critiquing as much as practicing the refactoring principles I've given you here.
-Credit will be given on how much more readable, flexible and possibly simple the code is in relation to the original.
+Credit will be given to how much more readable, flexible and possibly simple the code is in relation to the original.
 **You can work on this project in pairs, but should not break up or attempt to break up the work.
+Rather you should:

-Rather you should work on it together, propose ideas to each other about how to refactor and what should be refactored.**
+1. work on it together,
+2. propose ideas to each other about how to refactor
+3. propose ideas on what should be refactored.**

-This is not group work but team work.
+This is not group work but teamwork.
 If you're unsure where to start,
 I would start by looking at any of the classes that have a *Pane* in the name of the java file.
-You should commit changes everytime you have a factor that you'd like to propose…change it and then commit and push.
+You should commit changes every time you have a factor that you'd like to propose…change it and then commit and push.
 Good luck!